 - A flowchart for making decisions about returning to work or school after experiencing COVID symptoms.

 This page will be revised if information changes.

 Staying Home When Sick

-- Staying home if you have any symptoms is critical to helping make sure we reduce the spread of COVID-19 and keeping our entire community safe.
+- Staying home if you have any symptoms is critical to keeping our entire community safe and helping make sure we reduce the spread of COVID-19.

 - Please do not attend school if you or any of your family members have any of these symptoms: